Splitting a hive is like artificially inseminating a colony. Swarming is a natural way that colonies multiply.

 6 Steps to Splitting a Beehive with a New Queen for Swarm Control Purposes

-I’ve broken down how to do a hive split for swarm control purposes into six easy to follow steps.
+I’ve broken down how to do a beehive split for swarm control purposes into six easy to follow steps.
 Let’s now dive into the nuts and bolts of splitting hives.

 1. Grab an Empty Brood Box or Nuc